jamesbutler01/Neuron-Analysis-Exercise/README.md

 - Due to this uneven number of trials between neurons, the end of each array is padded with NaNs to allow the use of a matrix

 - These NaNs should be removed/handled appropriately before any analysis takes place

+#### Questions of interest
+- See how each neuron responds to value by reproducing the plot above
+- Quantify each neurons value response by doing a linear regression at each time point
+- Overall, do the population respond positively or negatively to the value of the cue?